Francesco Vinci

 In addition to parties in hotels and clubs throughout the city, in Palermo there’s the possibility of attending dinners organized at ancient noble villas.
 These are splendid examples of Louis XVI-style residences such as the house-museum of Villa Adriana owned by the Bordonaro family or the Art Nouveau-style villino Florio.
 These are truly exclusive events that can take you back to the splendour of the 18th century, when Palermo thrived on aristocratic wealth now lost.

-Looking forward to the New Year in Sicily will surely be an experience you won’t regret.
+Waiting for the 2026 in Sicily will surely be an experience you won’t regret.
 You will be enraptured by the amount of colours, scents and engaging situations so that the future will look more optimistic and exciting.

 Best wishes from the editorial staff of Visit Italy!